alearcy/composer_controller/README.md

 ### First launch

-The first time you launch the app, a window will appear that show the address that you have to copy and paste in your Chrome browser.
+The first time you launch the app, a window will show you the address you have to copy and paste in your Chrome browser.

 ![server_window](readme_images/server.png)